nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Commands can easily enable this by modifying its `execute` method and implement a switch statement that executes different functions based on the model state.

 For example, the "find" command is overloaded, where using the `ModelManager#sameState()` method:
-* If its in `STUDENT` state, it searches through the list of students.
+* If it's in `STUDENT` state, it searches through the list of students.
-* If its in `SCHEDULE` state, it searches through the list of lessons.
+* If it's in `SCHEDULE` state, it searches through the list of lessons.

-##### 3. Ui updates
+##### 3. UI updates

-When commands change the app state (i.e. model state), using the `ModelManager#setState()` method, it will automatically call the `UiManager` class to make necessary Ui changes.
+When commands change the app state (i.e. model state), using the `ModelManager#setState()` method, it will automatically call the `UiManager` class to make necessary UI changes.
 The `UiManager` class calls the `MainWindow#changeLayout()` method to make necessary changes to the layout based on the new state:
 * If the new state is `STUDENT` state, only show the `PersonList` (list for students) and `studentDetailList`.
 * If the new state is `SCHEDULE` state, only show the `ScheduleList` and `lessonDetailList`.
 * If the new state is `TASK` state, only show the `fullTaskList` and `taskDetailListPanel`.

 #### Example execution
-Given below is an example usage scenario of the `addPerson` command changes the model state and Ui layout.
+Given below is an example usage scenario of the `addPerson` command changes the model state and UI layout.

 Step 1.
 The user launches the application for the first time.
 The initial state of the Model will be set to `SCHEDULE`.
 The schedule list will be initialized with the initial schedule.